Diversion: Keeping Waste Out of Landfills

-Humans have a problem with waste.
-Most of the time, we don’t know what to do with it, and so we pile it up in landfills.
-Out of sight, out of mind is a nice principle, but it only goes so far.
-Whether we’re looking or not, waste in landfills is breaking down, emitting greenhouse gases into the atmosphere, seeping pollutants into soil and ground water, and disturbing ecosystems which are bulldozed in order to make room for more junk.
-If we follow this produce-consume-dispose pattern to its logical conclusion, the Earth will be covered in garbage.
-What can we do to avoid this?
-Enter diversion.
+Humans tend to have a huge problem with waste.
+Most of us don’t know what to do with it, and so we pile it up in landfills.
+Out of sight, out of mind!
+While that used to be an acceptable practice, times are changing.
+Whether we are paying attention or not, the fact is waste in landfills is breaking down, emitting greenhouse gases into the atmosphere, seeping pollutants into soil and ground water, and disturbing ecosystems as we continually bulldozed them in order to make room for more junk.
+By continuing to follow this cycle of produce-consume-dispose, it seems a logical conclusion that the Earth could eventually be covered in garbage.
+So how can we avoid this?
+One word – Diversion.

 What is Diversion and Why Do It?

 In the context of waste management, diversion describes the act of redirecting waste from landfills to some other point, typically recycling, but other options exist like reuse or repurposing.
 Even when this isn’t the case, diverting waste has significant environmental benefits over landfilling.
 First, diverting waste means less garbage in landfills, and this brings the associated benefits of fewer greenhouse gas emissions and less contribution to soil and water pollution.
 Second, recycling or repurposing existing materials means that there is less need to extract and produce new materials, meaning less industrial pollution.
 Consider, for example, the case of food waste.